Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Case study

 Besides comparing the numerical results, we also comment on the numerical properties of the ROMs.
 Performing the simulations was most straightforward using the non-intrusive ROMs (DMDc, KW, MFL-ANN), which are numerically favorable to deal with due to the sequential model structure.
 On the other hand, simulating the POD-Res and COMP models was computationally most expensive, and required a very careful initialization and scaling of the model equations to converge the simulations.
 As a result, the high accuracy of the POD-Res model is offset by the fact that it is difficult to handle numerically.

-To illustrate the results, we examine the molar fraction of oxygen on the HPC top tray, which is directly connected to the quality of the nitrogen product.
-We show the predictions for $n_z=5$ in \cref{fig:results-a} and for $n_z=28$ in \cref{fig:results-b}.
-In \cref{fig:results-a}, we observe a significant offset between ROM prediction and FOM response for POD, DMDc, and MFL.
-This finding is consistent with \cref{tab:results-1}.
+To illustrate the results, we examine the molar fraction of oxygen on the {column} top tray, which is directly connected to the quality of the nitrogen product.
+We show the predictions for $n_z=5$ in Fig.~\ref{fig:results-a} and for $n_z=28$ in Fig.~\ref{fig:results-b}.
+In Fig.~\ref{fig:results-a}, we observe a significant offset between ROM prediction and FOM response for POD, DMDc, and MFL.
+This finding is consistent with Table \ref{tab:results-1}.
 For these ROMs, the offset involves both a transient and a steady-state mismatch.
-Moreover, despite the relatively small RMSE of POD-Res, the graph shows significant IR near the input steps, whereas the steady states are captured accurately.
+Moreover, despite the relatively small RMSE of POD-Res, the graph shows significant {inverse response} near the input steps, whereas the steady states are captured accurately.
 All other ROMs (MFLu, KW, MFL-ANN) reproduce the FOM trajectory closely.

-Observing the higher-order case in \cref{fig:results-b}, we find significantly better predictions by the POD and POD-Res models.
+Observing the higher-order case in Fig.~\ref{fig:results-b}, we find significantly better predictions by the POD and POD-Res models.
 At the same time, the DMDc forecast remains inaccurate.
-The effect of overfitting discussed above for the MFL-ANN ROMs is also visible in the figure.
-Compared to \cref{fig:results-a}, the prediction is less accurate despite a higher-order model.
-Further, notable deviations from the FOM trajectory are visible for the COMP model in the form of severe IR.
+The effect of overfitting discussed above for the MFL-ANN ROMs is also visible.
+Compared to Fig.~\ref{fig:results-a}, the {MFL-ANN} prediction is less accurate despite a higher-order model.
+Further, notable deviations from the FOM trajectory are visible for the COMP model in the form of severe {inverse response}.
 In contrast, the AGG ROM provides a close reproduction of the FOM trajectory.